easkay/HA-Vault/README.md

 ### Backups

 There is no provision made to enable backups as the situation of each user is likely to be different.
-Since Consul is the backing store for Vault, an automated process that takes a snapshot of Consul and saves ot somewhere would probably be useful.
+Since Consul is the backing store for Vault, an automated process that takes a snapshot of Consul and saves it somewhere would probably be useful.

 ## Design